 - A looked after child or a child who was previously looked after but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order including those children who appear (to the Academy Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions - Children with a Child Protection Plan for whom Ш Mossbourne Community Academy is their nearest school - Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage - Children with a sibling on roll at the academy, in Years 7 to 13 at the time of application, who are joining the academy at any time beyond the standard Year 7 entry point
+For Internationally Adopted Previously Looked After Children (IAPLAC), the Academy Trust will follow the guidance issued by the Department for Education on IAPLAC.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions. - Children with a Child Protection Plan for whom Mossbourne Community Academy is their nearest school - Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage

+Children with a sibling on roll at the academy, in Years 7 to 13 at the time of application, who are joining the academy at any time beyond the standard Year 7 entry point